How To Spot A Machiavellian Person In A Room?

 Niccolò Machiavelli’s Book “The Prince”

 Niccolò Machiavelli‘s “The Prince,” written in the early 16th century, is one of the most influential works in political theory and realpolitik.
-Though a short essay, it has served generations of oppressive rulers on how they can gain and maintain power with its candid, sometimes ruthless, advice.
+It has served generations of oppressive rulers on how they can gain and maintain power.

 Books On Machiavellian Themes